…to be on good terms

 To get an overview, Mira picks up the user manual.
 She learns that the system uses pulsed laser energy for minimally invasive procedures and is designed for precise medical applications.

-From this information, a concept takes shape: a medical precision device for controlled tissue separation using laser energy.
+From this information, a picture begins to form: a medical precision device for controlled tissue separation using laser energy.

 On the cover of the manual, the name stands out clearly: LUMIO.
-That is how the device is labeled and how it appears in internal documents and systems.
+That is how the device is designated and how it appears in internal documents and systems.

-A little later, Mira hears colleagues say: “Is Blue already running?” – “I’ll be at Blue in a minute.”
-She looks at the device, puzzled.
-Are they really talking about the same system?
+A little later, Mira overhears her colleagues talking: “Is Blue already running?” – “I’ll be at Blue in a minute.”

 Why the semiotic triangle matters in terminology work